 The only question that can rival that of Apple vs Android is Apple vs Samsung, and it doesn’t have a simple answer.
 While it does seem like Samsung is gaining popularity in the smartphone market, Apple statistics for 2020 reveal some pretty incredible results overall.

-If we look at the smartphone market share, Samsung leads the battle in Q1 2020 with 20% compared to Apple’s 14%.
-Wearables, however, are another story.
+If we look at the smartphone market share, for the first time since 2016, Apple led the battle with 20.8% compared to Samsung’s 16.2% Q4 2020.
+Wearables, however, are an even more fascinating story.
 The Apple Watch had four times the sales Samsung had in Q1 2020.

-Apple sales statistics for 2019 show us that the company still ended up making $54 billion more than Samsung during that fiscal year, which further complicates this answer.
-All in all, one quarter is too soon to say whether Samsung is taking the lead, so we’ll have to wait and see what happens in the upcoming months.
+On the other hand, Samsung is still the world leader in smartphone sales if we look at the whole FY 2020, as the company had a market share of 18.8%.
+All in all, one quarter is not enough to say whether Apple is taking the lead, so we’ll have to wait and see what happens in the upcoming months.

 Which country uses the iPhone the most?

 In 2017, Apple customer statistics revealed the Chinese to be the greatest fans of the iPhone.
 Around 228 million iPhones were used that year in this country.
 The US was the second biggest market, with 120 million iPhones being used.

 However, it seems like things have changed since then.
 Apple financial statistics show that 39% of its total revenue in Q1 2020 came from the US alone, while revenue in Greater China (China, Hong Kong, Taiwan) declined by an astounding 15.9% during 2019, comprising only 19% of its total revenue in the first quarter of 2020.
 With that in mind, it’s likely that the US is taking the first spot from China when it comes to the number of iPhone users.

 What percentage of the population has an Apple product?